nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 The minor version changes when new features are added to the software.
 The subversion changes for any other release of the software.

-## So Far, So Good
+# So Far, So Good

 This simple formulation
 (and to be clear, this is a simplified version of a straighforward specification) has raised a lot of ire over time, not the least of which becasue of how it was implemented by NPM.

-The most difficult hesitation to overcome is that the version of a piece of software is part of its brand.
+One objection that comes up is that the version of a piece of software is part of its brand.
-It's easy to think about what the version of our software says about it;
+A 1.0 release implies that the project is in some way mature or complete.
-a 1.0 release implies maturity and completeness, without which others might pass us over.
+If we put a 0.9 version on the release others might pass us over.
 By the same token, increasing the minor version from 1.2 to 1.3 seems to suggest more work or progress that a patchlevel bump.

+There's the objection that "that's not actually how we version software."
+In other words,
-There's the objection that "that's not actually how we version software" - in other words, that sounds like a good idea, but really we've always changed versions when it "felt" right.
+that sounds like a good idea,
+but really we've always changed versions when it "felt" right.

 More challenging is that on certain projects if we changed the version according to semver, we'd be advancing the major version with every release.

+These certainly aren't all the reservations that I've heard to using semver, but they're frequent and significant.

+_Ed: This isn't entirely vanity, but the reverse perspective is that the consumers of our software are right to expect that we accurately signal its state of development._

-## To the Point
+# To the Point

 So how do we figure out
 what version our release should be?

+We assign versions during releases.
+Releasing is a part of the software development process (some might say the most important part.)

 We've just crushed out some code, banged out a PR,